Greazi-Times/Discord_Bot_Foundation/README.md

 It is based on the Discord JDA API and is written in Java.
 This system brings a lot of system pre-made allowing you to code your bot faster.

+We are working hard on getting the api docs and a wiki online.
+Because this project has just started and is only maintaned by 2 individuals at this moment we are working as hard as we can on these things.

 ***

 # How to import